Frequently Asked Questions

 Staff will be supporting the safety precautions that are required by the Department of Health and OSPI requirements.
 The SVSD health screening plan is a partnership with parents who will have a role at home before sending their students to the bus or school.
 It is based on a daily at-home/prior to bus/school screening (questions and temperature checks) and a reporting system for both students and staff.
 This will be monitored and enforced daily at all schools and district facilities through a daily email and text system for symptom checks and attestation.
 Detailed instructions will be provided to families prior to returning in person.
 Schools will also have the ability to take temperatures of those who develop symptoms at school.
 We appreciate your partnership to establish this new routine with your students before they leave your home each morning.

-What are my responsibilities as a parent before sending my child?
+What are my responsibilities as a parent before sending my child to school in person?

-- Screening (questions and temperature) your child and reporting results to the school (likely an app)
+- Screening your child each morning (taking temperature and answering questions) and reporting results to the school (likely through an app)

 - Keeping students home who fall into any of the “stay at home” criteria